 When you’re having trouble with your marriage, you might see a relationship counselor.
 When you need help with your money, you might work with financial counselors.
 Although you might think of counseling as something you only need when you have a problem with debt, the truth is that financial counselors can help you with all aspects of your finances, from understanding what you’re spending and earning, to putting together a budget.
-Working with a counselor can be a good idea if you’re currently facing problems or if you’d like to avoid any financial difficulties down the road.
+Working with a financial counselor can be a good idea if you’re currently facing money problems or if you’d like to avoid any financial difficulties down the road.

-Creating a budget can be easy.
-It’s sticking to the budget that can be a challenge.
+Creating a budget can be easy, it’s sticking to the budget that can be a challenge.
 A financial counselor can help you put together a plan for sticking with your budget, so that you avoid getting further into debt or avoid spending when you want to be saving or paying down debt.

 The financial counselors at CESI are ready to help you take control of your financial life.
 Whether you’re deep in debt or would just like to put together a plan for the future.